 Rowan asked what the panellists think should be spoken about more on LGBTQ+ panels, and generally within the LGBTQ+ community.
 Rose focused on Sex Education, particularly in schools.
 Rosie added that this Sex Education “could change someone’s whole life”.
 Melanie mentioned the importance of LGBTQ+ representation in the media, focusing on Game of Thrones and Buffy the Vampire Slayer in particular.
 She added that she hopes that companies like Disney will have frequent LGBTQ+ representation.

 The panellists were also asked which LGBTQ+ creators they would recommend, with Melanie mentioning Stevie Boebi, Ash Hardell, and Riyadh Khalaf.
 Rose added Shannnon Beveridge, and Rosie spoke about Cammie Scott.
-Kingsley mentioned Tyler Oakley and his series Chosen Family, and for Charlie, My Genderation, started by Fox Fisher, and Rowan finished by adding Riley J. Dennis and AmeliaAce.
+Kingsley mentioned Tyler Oakley and his series Chosen Family, while Charlie suggested My Genderation which was started by Fox Fisher, and Rowan finished by adding Riley J. Dennis and AmeliaAce.

 The panel finished with the YouTubers’ hopes for the future, with the panellists agreeing that they would love coming out to become unnecessary.
 Rosie spoke of how some workplaces are now embracing gender-neutral terms, and her hopes for that becoming commonplace.
 Charlie said that “education is the key”, mentioning how she used to fear speaking out about LGBTQ+ issues in case she got things wrong.
 Kingsley finished by expressing his hopes for people eventually being able to be themselves and live freely, without fear of being judged.